+Home Sharing is via a feature called Instant Home Sharing.
 Instant Home Sharing takes place entirely on the local network.
-The sharee installs Roomie Remote at the same version of the Primary Controller, and joins the same Wi-Fi network.
+The sharee installs Roomie Remote at the same version as the Primary Controller, and joins the same Wi-Fi network.
 Within a few moments, the sharee will be presented with an alert to join the detected Home.
 If the Primary Controller has enabled the setting in Always-on Services named Instant Home Sharing, the sharee will then be joined to the local home.
 That's it.
 Just one button tap.
 This method of synchronization is entirely local to the network and does not synchronize when the sharee device is removed from the local network.
 It does however work over VPN solutions.